 Somalia: Frankincense Woodland Protection

-Developing nature based and community supported solutions to protect the Boswellian woodland ecosystem and its associated Frankincense tree to promote the sustainable use of natural resources in former minefield areas.
-Introducing conservation master planning at local level in a difficult part of a highly important ecoregion.
+HALO is developing nature-based and community-supported solutions to protect the Boswellian woodland ecosystem and its associated Frankincense tree.
+This will promote the sustainable use of natural resources in former minefield areas and introduce conservation master planning at a local level in a highly important ecoregion.

-In El Salvador we are bringing the rigour of the minefield to the mangroves—one of the most productive and critical eco-systems on the planet.
-HALO is building chiampas, floating islands of mud, straw and bamboo, to plant saplings to restore the mangrove forest in an area of Jiquilisco Bay that was damaged by an earthquake in 2000.
-The project provides employment for at risk youth to work alongside HALO’s team.
-In El Salvador, lack of opportunities, gang violence and high levels of extortion put young people at risk, but providing meaningful work can help them escape the cycle of violence.
+In El Salvador we are bringing the rigour of the minefield to the mangroves—one of the most productive and critical ecosystems on the planet.
+HALO is building chinampas, floating islands of mud, straw and bamboo, to plant saplings to restore the mangrove forest in an area of Jiquilisco Bay that was damaged by an earthquake in the year 2000.
+The project provides employment for at-risk youth to work alongside HALO’s team and addresses environmental degradation in a region that has historically been impacted by civil conflict and gang violence.

-With Associacion Mangal, a local conservation NGO, HALO is combining vital restoration of El Salvador's coastal mangrove forests (one of the most productive and critical ecosystems on the planet ) with creating opportunities for at-risk youth, employing them as conservation corps restoration workers, to set up mangrove nurseries and local practical actions to protection these areas.
+With Associacion Mangle, a local conservation NGO, HALO is supporting the vital restoration of El Salvador's coastal mangrove forests (one of the most productive and critical ecosystems on the planet).
+This project is also creating opportunities for at-risk youth by employing them as conservation corps restoration workers to set up mangrove nurseries and protect these areas.

 Cambodia: Tropical Dry Forest Community Conservation & Ecological Restoration Management